Jewellery Quarter: Downturn and redevelopment

 The proposals included an eight-storey flatted factory and 16 workshops with car parking above them as well as a new Assay Office, School of Jewellery, exhibition hall, restaurant, office block and shop.
-The flatted factory, known as the Dockley Centre (now the Big Peg), was completed in 1971.
-The workshops with the car parking space was completed in 1978 to the north of this.
-The scheme was not a success as there were complaints over the higher rent prices and many of the 150 firms that were displaced by the development moved elsewhere in the Quarter.
-As a result, the council abandoned the plan to progress further with the development and said there would be no more large scale redevelopment in the area.
+The flatted factory, known as the Hockley Centre (later the Big Peg, now JQ Modern), was completed in 1971.
+The workshops with the car-parking space was completed in 1978 to the north of this.
+The scheme was not a success since there were complaints over higher rents and many of the 150 firms displaced by the development moved elsewhere in the Quarter.
+As a result, the council abandoned the plan to continue the development and said there would be no more large-scale redevelopment in the area.

 Another development pioneered by the council was Sir Herbert Manzoni's Inner Ring Road and Middle Ring Road.
-The Inner Ring Road split the Newhall Street through a road widening scheme at Great Charles Street.
-Whilst the Ring Road had no major effect on the core of the Jewellery Quarter, the immediate land adjacent to the Queensway was bought up by large businesses who constructed large office blocks alongside the road.
-The Middle Ring Road bounded the Jewellery Quarter to the west and to the north and severely restricted the expansion of the Jewellery Quarter in the postwar years.
+The Inner Ring Road split Newhall Street through a road-widening scheme at Great Charles Street.
+Whilst the ring road had no major effect on the core of the Jewellery Quarter, the land adjacent to Queensway was bought up by large businesses, which constructed large office blocks alongside the road.
+The Middle Ring Road bounded the Jewellery Quarter to the west and to the north and severely restricted expansion in the postwar years.

-The industry has continued to decline although has remained throughout the postwar years.
-This has been a result of lack of demand combined with foreign competition.
-In 1965, 8,000 people were employed in 900 firms but by 1985, this had reduced to 4,000 people in 600 firms.
-The average life of a firm in the 1980s was 2.8 years which meant that the leasing of space in flatted factories was impractical.
-A report by consultants Segal Quince Wickstead noted that since 1981, the council had provided a lot of support for businesses in the area and improved the environment.
+Industry has continued to decline throughout the postwar years as a result of lack of demand combined with foreign competition.
+In 1965 8,000 people were employed in 900 firms, but by 1985 this had reduced to 4,000 people in 600 firms.
+The average life of a firm in the 1980s was 2.8 years, which meant that the leasing of space in flatted factories was impracticable.

-Schemes to regenerate the area have been implemented such as the designation of Industrial Improvement Area and grants being awarded by English Heritage for the repair of historic buildings.
-Over 300 buildings were upgraded, leading to private expenditure of over £6 million.
-In 1987, many more physical changes were realised such as the completion of the first new housing in the area for a century, as well as the opening of a wine bar.
+Schemes to regenerate the area have been implemented, such as the designation of Industrial Improvement Area and the award of grants by English Heritage for the repair of historic buildings.
+A report by consultants Segal Quince Wickstead noted that since 1981 the council had provided a lot of support for businesses in the area and improved the environment.
+More than 300 buildings were upgraded, leading to private expenditure of more than £6 million.

+In 1987 many more physical changes were realised such as the completion of the first new housing in the area for a century, as well as the opening of a wine bar.
 A housing association converted a warehouse in St Paul's Square into flats.
 Anvic House was refurbished into workshops whilst one firm converted their premises into an advertising agency.
-However, by 1998, over 45% of the industrial establishments were vacant and only 12% of the area was occupied by families.
+However, by 1998 more than 45% of the industrial establishments were vacant and only 12% of the area was occupied by families.